Lake Colorado City State Park: History

 Lake Colorado City was developed in 1949 by damming Morgan Creek.
 A power station being built needed the reservoir water to cool its generators.
 TPWD leased the land for the park for 99 years in 1971 from the utility company.
 Between 2012 and 2014, the park averaged 7,643 visits per year.
 That number jumped to an average of 27,817 between 2019 and 2021, the peak years of the COVID-19 pandemic in Texas.
 TPWD acquired ownership of the park from Vistra Corp. in 2024.

 Nature

 Lake Colorado City State Park lies in the Rolling Plains ecoregion of Texas and originally consisted mostly of grassland.
-Mesquite has since taken over as the dominant plant.
+Honey mesquite has since taken over as the dominant plant.
 TPWD periodically carries out a controlled burn to eliminate the mesquite and return the land to open prairie.

-Flora
+Plants

 The most common plants in the park are prickly pear and mesquite.
 Many types of wildflowers make an appearance in the spring.